JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 `cd /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/issuer-vm3`

 We need to run the createChannel.sh bash script to create the channel.
-It is the Issuing Body which creates the Channel.
 The Script sets a number of environment variables and then uses the fabric commands 'peer channel create', 'peer channel join' and 'peer channel update' that are part of the fabric-binaries we downloaded at the beginning

 `./createChannel.sh`